emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 0-1      0           0-1       0         PKCS#7
 0        0-1         0         0         PKCS#10
 0-1      0-1         0-1       0         Trusted-Server-Root
-0-1	 0	     0	       0	 CSR Attributes TLV
+0-1	 0	     0	       0	 CSR-Attributes TLV
 ~~~~

 NOTE: Vendor TLVs (included in Vendor-Specific TLVs) sent with a
 Result TLV MUST be marked as optional.
-Also, the CSR attribute
+Also, the CSR-Attributes TLV
 is never transmitted by the peer, and so is treated as a request
 in this table.